ammoramine/StereoMatchingAlgorithm/README.md

 Usage:
+There is two branch (the master branch which is functionnal, and the multithreading branch, that is not achieved, and that was created in order to find a way to reduce the creation of the threads for the pool Threading (design pattern) approach )

 once the executable is built, you should launch the algorithm with the following options:

 -im1: the first image from which the disprity is computed